HGU-55 / EEU-2/P

 On March 29, 1957, the first meeting of the "Study Commission for the possible procurement of nuclear weapons" (Studienkommission fur die allfällige Beschaffung eigener Atomwaffen) took place.

 In 1958, The Federal Council released a public statement stating that although a world without nuclear weapons was in Switzerland's interest, its neighbouring countries adopting nuclear weapons would force it to do likewise.

 In 1961, the parliament approved a credit of 870 million Swiss francs (CHF) in order to acquire 100 Dassault Mirage III S ( "S" for "Suisse" ) combat aircrafts.

 Besides having a main military goal of deterrence, strategists intended the Swiss nuclear strike capability as part of a pre-emptive war against the Warsaw Pact.
 The Mirage III S would have been able to carry nuclear bombs as far as Moscow.
-They also suggested the weapons could be used on Swiss soil against a possible invading force.
+They also suggested the weapons possibly used on Swiss soil against a potential invading force.

-Switzerland held a stockpile of 5.5 tons of raw uranium and uranium oxide until 1981, when it was placed under IAEA safeguards.
+Switzerland held a stockpile of 5.5 tons of raw uranium and uranium oxide until 1981, when placed under IAEA safeguards.